Chappaquiddick revisited

 The release of the film this week is already responsible for one accomplishment; it has prompted the republication of Leo Damore’s classic 1988 study Chappaquiddick: Power, Privilege, and the Ted Kennedy Cover-Up.
 But there is more to it than that.
 I mostly concur with the judgment rendered by Variety’s Gleiberman .
 According to Gleiberman, the film “simply delivers the truth of what happened: the logistical truth of the accident, and also the squirmy truth of what went on in Ted Kennedy’s soul.
 The result may play like avid prose rather than investigative cinema poetry, but it still adds up to a movie that achieves what too few American political dramas do: a reckoning.”

-Quotable quote (Joe Gargan responding to Kennedy’s plea that we all have flaws, even great men such as Moses and Peter): “Moses had a temper, but he never left a girl at the bottom of the Red Sea.”
+Quotable quote (Joe Gargan responding to Kennedy’s plea that we all have flaws, even great men such as Moses and Peter): “Moses having a temper never made him leave a girl at the bottom of the Red Sea.”

 FOOTNOTE: See John’s 2015 recap and preview “First Truth, now Chappaquiddick.”
 I was a member of the Chappaquiddick book club to which John refers, along with our late friends Bob Collins (I think) and Jerry Nolting (the founder of the club, in spirit if not in fact).